php-fig/fig-standards/proposed/http.md

      *
      * @param integer $statusCode Status code.
      *
-     * @return ResponseInterface Reference to the response.
+     * @return self Reference to the response.
      *
      * @throws InvalidArgumentException When the status code is not valid.
      */